Charles H. Reynolds: Life and education

 He was born October 10, 1924 in Warren County, Kentucky, the son of Charles H. Reynolds (Senior) and Hilda Stout Reynolds.
-He obtained a bachelors degree from Western Kentucky University and then his law degree from the University of Louisville.
+He obtained a bachelor's degree from Western Kentucky University and then his law degree from the University of Louisville.

 In World War II he served with the Army Air Force and was decorated with three Bronze Stars for heroism in combat.

 He was a Catholic and active in his faith, his death was recognised by the local Bishop.

 Career

-He started practising law in 1950, going on to serve Bowling Green and Warren Count as city judge, county attorney, chairman of the planning and zoning commission and commissioner of the Bowling Green district court.
+He started practicing law in 1950, going on to serve Bowling Green and Warren Count as city judge, county attorney, chairman of the planning and zoning commission and commissioner of the Bowling Green district court.

 He was an appellate judge for 15 years and one of the original judges at the creation of the Kentucky Court of Appeals when it was created in 1976.

-On November 6, 1990 Reynolds narrowly won the election against Willian S. Cooper to obtain the seat on the supreme court for the 2nd district, a seat that had been vacated as the presiding justice William Gant has retired due to health.
+On November 6, 1990, Reynolds narrowly won the election against Willian S. Cooper to obtain the seat on the supreme court for the 2nd district, a seat that had been vacated as the presiding justice William Gant had retired due to health.

 He was named "Kentucky Judge of the Year" in 1994.